davidbailey/tum/handbook/Land Use and Transport Interactions/README.md

 ## [Land Use](https://en.wikipedia.org/wiki/Land_use) and Transport Interactions

+People outside cities (who most often drive) think of corridors (often freeways) because they always go the same way to and from their homes.
+People in cities (walking, cycling, transiting, driving) think of networks because they can go in any direction from their homes.

 ### History

 * Midevil cities built around walking and defense.
 Compact, dense, sometimes overcrowded, human scale.
 Everything mixed-use.
 No street grid.
 Size limited by 30 minute walk (2-3km) from one side to the other.
 Often located at the junction (node) of two trade routes (links) (e.g. Munich) -> Walking city